18 Things to Avoid After a Hair Transplant Procedure

 3. Ignoring Your Labels

-One of the worst things you can do after your hair restoration is to ignore the labels on your prescription and over-the-counter medications.
+One of the worst things you can do after your hair transplant procedure is to ignore the labels on your prescription and over-the-counter medications.
 Antibiotics should be taken exactly as prescribed to mitigate the risk of infection.
 Moreover, you should not drive after taking prescription analgesics if the warning label advises you against operating heavy equipment and machinery.
 You also want to make sure you’re not taking too much of any type of medication.
 Finally, take your medication with a meal if advised on the label.
 Taking certain medications, especially painkillers, on an empty stomach can cause gastrointestinal distress.

 4. Forgeting the Ice